- 17 Mar 2022

 Loans with tranched disbursements

-When a new loan account is created for a product that accepts disbursement in multiple tranches (see Setting Up New Loan Products > Loan Amount, the amounts that are expected to be disbursed in each tranche have to be specified here, under the “Tranches” section, with an expected disbursement date for each tranche as shown below:
+When you create a new loan account using a product that accepts disbursement in multiple tranches, the amounts that are expected to be disbursed in each tranche must be specified in the Tranches section, with an expected disbursement date for each tranche.

 The repayment schedule calculated for a loan account with multiple disbursements will include the additional tranches as defined above, assuming that they will be released on the anticipated disbursement date:

-The resulting loan account will have the information about pending tranches displayed in the “Overview” section and will be activated when the first tranche is disbursed (via the regular “Disbursement” button).
+The resulting loan account will have the information about pending tranches displayed in the Overview section and will be activated when the first tranche is disbursed by selecting the Disbursement button on the right-hand side of the account's overview page.

 Association